suit-wg/architecture/draft-ietf-suit-architecture.md

 update use cases of Class 1 (as defined in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.
 Software update and delivery of arbitrary data, such as configuration information and keys, can equally be managed by manifests.
-The solution therefore applies to more capable devices, such as network storage devices, set top boxes, and IP-based cameras as well.

 More details about the security goals are discussed in
 {{architecture}} and requirements are described in {{requirements}}.